-New dwellings should be built to the highest standards in terms of energy and materials efficiency to meet the standards in policy DES10, or subsequent standards as they emerge in Local or National Policy.
+New dwellings should be built to the highest standards in terms of energy and materials efficiency to meet the standards in Policy DES10 of the South Oxfordshire Local Plan, or subsequent standards as they emerge in Local or National Policy.
 The provision of the following sustainability features, where appropriate. will be supported:

-- Alignment of dwellings south facing where possible to give passive solar heating and to maximise solar roof panels. - Maintenance ensure minimum maintenance in all design features. - High level of energy generation on site utilising solar panels, ground source and air source heat pumps as appropriate. - High level of insulation. - Sustainable water systems including drainage (driveways) and storage. - Developers shall be encouraged to provide electric vehicle charging points for all new dwellings.
+- Alignment of dwellings south facing where possible to give passive solar heating and to maximise solar roof panels. - Maintenance ensure minimum maintenance in all design features. - High level of energy generation on site utilising solar panels, ground source and air source heat pumps as appropriate. - High level of insulation. - Sustainable water systems including drainage (driveways) and storage. - the provision of electric vehicle charging points for all new dwellings.